About the Mni Ki Wakan: Water Summit

 The creative input, collective consensus, and actionable innovations contribute to the development of a holistic Global Report that provides the guiding language, principles, and framework of Mni Ki Wakan to be implemented by Co-Conveners, Co-Coordinators, Global Water Ambassadors, Partners, Key Relations, and Supporters.

-Our indigenous facilitators enable traditional knowledge the guide the process to ensure indigenous values are centered and translated into innovations and transformations.
+Our indigenous facilitators enable traditional knowledge to guide the process to ensure indigenous values are centered and translated into innovations and transformations.

 FRAMING INDIGENOUS WATER INNOVATION USING THE DECLARATION ON THE RIGHTS OF INDIGENOUS PEOPLES & UN MECHANISMS

 Mni Ki Wakan centers and integrates the guiding language of the Declaration on the Rights of Indigenous Peoples to ensure a strategic and comprehensive environmental water movement.
 While SDGs set goals and target areas for western world leaders, indigenous peoples have emerged the Declaration on the Rights of Indigenous Peoples that set out 46 articles describing their human rights.
-They are the inherent ways of life, goals, and target areas that indigenous peoples have protected for centuries.
-Many of the rights articles of indigenous peoples relate to water and environmen Mni Ki Wakan centers the voices and inherent rights of indigenous peoples as the guiding framework and language for its work.
+They are the inherent ways of life, goals, and target areas that have persisted for indigenous peoples for centuries.
+Many of the rights articles of indigenous peoples relate to water and environment.
+Mni Ki Wakan centers the voices and inherent rights of indigenous peoples as the guiding framework and language for its work.
 Below is one article that expresses the indigenous spiritual right to water:

 Mni Ki Wakan provides input to the United Nations Permanent Forum on Indigenous Issues on indigenous human rights and innovations during sessions and key meetings.
 Each year, a Mni Ki Wakan team attends to develop strategic partnerships and key relationships with indigenous peoples organizations, non-governmental organizations, and UN agencies; announcing the annual Mni Ki Wakan on the UN floor, calling for global collaboration and partnership.
 On May 1st, 2019, Mni Ki Wakan launched its creation of a global indigenous water body capable of maximizing collaboration and partnerships between indigenous water organizations and unifying indigenous water initiatives to develop a cohesive map and blueprint that can be charted by indigenous peoples and youth.
 Mni Ki Wakan provides input through UNPFII sessions to prompt the development of a UNPFII led indigenous water coordinating body, and study.